RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 I don't have the app so I'll just make up my own stages and do the Tour.
 That's cool, right?

-You can do that, but then you're not doing the Tour and you're not supporting the Davis Phinney Foundation, which is really the point of this madness.
+You can do that, but then you're not doing the Tour and you're not supporting the Davis Phinney Foundation, which really is the point of all this madness.

 What kind of bike do I need for this?
 Can I do it on rollers?